 In the later Vedic and post -Vedic age, yoga had been an integral part of the ancient civilization.
 It further blossomed in the forests during the later Vedic period.
 This fact has been aptly illustrated in the verses of the Yajurveda.

 In the post-Vedic times, the practice of Yoga was developed into a formal system with detailed textbooks.
 Buddha himself revels in the terrain of yoga.
 His biography, further, reveals the existence of yoga techniques.
-Between 4 BC and 4 AD, yoga literatures with a definite methodology were available.
-The Bhagawad Gita itself is considered as a great Yogasastra.
+Between 4 BC and 4 AD, yoga literature with a definite methodology was available.
+The Bhagavad Gita itself is considered as a great Yogasastra.